If you experience migraines after a head injury, go immediately to the emergency room to get checked for a brain injury.

-As you can see, many of the migraine symptoms are also present in TBI, which is why it’s absolutely normal to correlate the two.
+As you can see, many migraine symptoms are also present in TBI, which is why it’s absolutely normal to correlate the two.
 If you do experience migraines after a head injury, go immediately to the emergency room to get checked for a brain injury.
-It may or may not be the cause of your throbbing headache, so it’s very important to eliminate this possibility and avoid life-threatening complications.
+It may or may not be the cause of your throbbing headache, so it’s important to eliminate this possibility and avoid life-threatening complications.

 In conclusion, you should definitely follow your intuition if you suspect that a traumatic brain injury might cause migraines after a car accident.
 Go to the doctor immediately and express your concern to them to get the proper tests and treatment.